-It is stressed that the present lack of alternatives to (some of) the uses of a substance, the time needed to transfer to alternatives (e.g. due to need for established validation, safety requirements and/or performance standards) as well as other socio-economic or practical considerations are not viable reasons for prolonging the latest application dates or sunset dates.
+2.Lack of It is stressed that the present lack of alternatives to (some of) the uses of a substance, the time needed to transfer to alternatives, socio-economic as well as other socio-economic or practical considerations are not viable reasons for prolonging the latest application dates or sunset dates.

 Should ECHA know that there would not be technically and economically feasible alternative substances or techniques, this could be taken into account.
 If such evidence existed, the analysis of alternatives would be a straight forward exercise, and so would also the socio-economic analysis which would imply a relatively short LAD.
 However, ECHA does not normally have such information when preparing the recommendation as this becomes available only at the application stage.
 Thus, ECHA does not intend to use this as a criterion to shorten the LADs.